-U of T Engineering's late withdrawal policy has been updated for the 2020 Fall Term.
-Details on the policy changes for the 2020 Fall Term are located in the "Grades and Final Summative Assessments" section of the 2020 Fall Term & 2021 Winter Term U of T Engineering Undergraduate FAQs.
+U of T Engineering's late withdrawal policy has been updated for the 2020 Fall Term and 2021 Winter Term.
+Details on the policy changes for the 2020 Fall Term and 2021 Winter Term are located in the "Grades and Final Summative Assessments" section of the 2020 Fall Term & 2021 Winter Term U of T Engineering Undergraduate FAQs.

 The Faculty's policy on late withdrawal from a course without documentation applies to students who wish to withdraw from courses after the withdrawal deadline, but prior to the last day of classes.